MahmoudDawoodSWE/chatServer/README.md

 4. Clients can connect to the server using a suitable chat client application.
 5. The server will forward each incoming message to all connected clients, except for the client that sent the message.

-To use the event-driven chat server, compile the source code, run the compiled executable with the desired port number as a command-line parameter, and connect to the server using a suitable chat client application.
-Messages exchanged between clients will be forwarded by the server to all connected clients, creating a real-time chat experience.

 Output messages will be printed to the console, providing information about the server's status, connections, and message handling.